What Size Furnace Do I Need?

 Furnace efficiency is also referred to as Annual Fuel Utilization Efficiency.
 Just like BTU’s, there is a lot more than a simple number to be considered when talking about efficiency.
-However, in simple terms, the higher percentage of AFUE, the more heating goes into the home rather than loss through varying ways (windows, doors, poor insulation, etc.).
+However, in simple terms, the higher the percentage of AFUE, the more heating goes into the home rather than loss through varying ways (windows, doors, poor insulation, etc.).

 Percent efficiency is one reason most HVAC contractors recommend replacing systems that are 15 years or older, even if they may be working well.
 Furnace systems will lose efficiency over time, and older systems did not have the AFUE advancements that have been made in more recent years.
-Homeowners can save money on heating costs by replacing inefficient systems with properly sized furnace designed specifically for their unique space.
+Homeowners can save money on heating costs and energy bills by replacing inefficient systems with a properly sized furnace designed specifically for their unique space.

 While insulation does not have anything to do with furnace size, it has everything to do with achieving the best heating efficiency and evenness within the living area of their home.
 Insulation is one of the easiest ways homeowners can upgrade the effectiveness of their current systems and add value to new systems being installed.